OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

 If the resource at a given URL changes, a new `ETag` value must be generated.
 Etags are therefore similar to fingerprints and might also be used for tracking purposes by some servers.
-A comparison of them allows to quickly determine whether two representations of a resource are the same, but they might also be set to persist indefinitely by a tracking server.
+A comparison of Etags allows quick evaluation of whether two representations of a resource are the same, but they might also be set to persist indefinitely by a tracking server.
 <sup>[4](#user-content-f4)</sup>